xrettle/WFGY/Avatar/README.md

 ## ❓ FAQ

 ### Is Avatar just another AI writing prompt?
-No. It is designed as a governed runtime with routes, editable behavior, reusable builds, and later community branches.
+No. It is designed as a governed runtime with routes, editable behavior, reusable builds, recovery operations, and later community branches.

 ### Why one `avatar.txt` instead of multiple persona files?
 Because one shared runtime gives later routes and branches a clearer center.
 It is cleaner, more scalable, and more legible than scattered starter files.